-- Content Development and Enhancement for Differentiation: AI can assist educators by differentiating curricula, suggesting lesson plans, generating diagrams and charts, and customizing independent practice based on student needs and proficiency levels. - Continuous Professional Development: AI can guide educators by recommending teaching and learning strategies based on student needs, personalizing professional development to teachers' needs and interests, suggesting collaborative projects between subjects or teachers, and offering simulation-based training scenarios such as teaching a lesson or managing a parent/teacher conference. - Research and Resource Compilation: Al can help educators by recommending books or articles relevant to a lesson and updating teachers on teaching techniques, research, and methods.
+- feedback, and grading, including determining and assessing the usefulness of Arin supporting their grading work.
+Al will not be solely responsible for grading. - Content Development and Enhancement for Differentiation: Al can assist educators by differentiating curricula, suggesting lesson plans, generating diagrams and charts, and customizing independent practice based on student needs and proficiency levels. - Continuous Professional Development: Al can guide educators by recommending teaching and learning strategies based on student needs, personalizing professional development to teachers' needs and interests, suggesting collaborative projects between subjects or teachers, and offering simulation-based training scenarios such as teaching a lesson or managing a parent/teacher conference. - Research and Resource Compilation: All can help educators by recommending books or articles relevant to a lesson and updating teachers on teaching techniques, research, and methods.